Let Me Dream it Truth (1)

 “So ... you called her twice?”

-Joe blushed again.
+Joe blushed again but squared his shoulders.
 “I did.
 We’re ... ummm ... having dinner tonight.”

 Catherine bit back a laugh.
 “What could I possibly say, Joe?
-You’re very ... photogenic.”
+You’re very photogenic.”

 “Cut it out.
 She takes pictures of body parts.”

-Catherine snickered.
-“So I hear, Joe.”
+She snickered.
+“So I hear.”

 “Like feet or hands.
 Ears.
 Elbows.
 That sort of body part.
 Your mind is in the gutter.”